Skip to content

 Run all tests and review the generated test report:

-Before running a new version of Intel® ESQ, run the following command to clean up any previously created esq_data folder:
+Before running a new version of Intel® ESQ, clean up any previously created esq_data folder to prevent leftover data from interfering with the new installation:

 esq clean --all